syncfusion-content/asp.netwebforms-docs/aspnet/CircularGauge/Legend.md

 documentation: ug
 ---

-# Legend in ASP.NET CircularGuage
+# Legend in ASP.NET CircularGauge

 The `Legend` contains the list of the ranges that appear in the circular gauge